Content Map Terms

 Health screenings can help you determine how to best manage your pregnancy.
 Some, like genetic testing, can indicate if you have an increased risk of passing on a disease to your child.
 These can also show if your fetus has a disorder, such as Down syndrome.
 Others can prevent infection in newborns through timely diagnosis and preventative measures.
 Screening for potential complications can help you decide what to do in the future.
-Check out Tests during Pregnancy to learn more.
+Check out First-Trimester Examinations and Tests to learn more.

 Abnormal Health Conditions and Pregnancy